zchee/golang-wiki/DashboardBuilders.md

   1. A Go team member will define your new builder in [LUCI](https://chromium.googlesource.com/chromium/src/+/master/docs/tour_of_luci_ui.md).
 A comment will be added to the issue when this is completed.

-  1. Install `go.chromium.org/luci/tokenserver/cmd/luci_machine_tokend` and configure to it to run every 10 minutes via cron as the root user.
-     The Machine Token Daemon communicates with the Token Server to generate and renew a LUCI machine token.
-The private key and the certificate should not be readable by the `swarming` user.
+  1. The Machine Token Daemon communicates with the Token Server to generate and renew a LUCI machine token.
+Install `go.chromium.org/luci/tokenserver/cmd/luci_machine_tokend` and configure it to run every 10 minutes via cron.
+The private key shouldn't be readable by the `swarming` user, so the cron job should run as a separate user.
      1. `luci_machine_tokend -backend luci-token-server.appspot.com -cert-pem <path-to-the-certificate> -pkey-pem <path-to-the-private-key> -token-file=/var/lib/luci_machine_tokend/token.json`
      1. If /var/lib isn't a suitable place for the token, change it as you see fit and pass `-token-file-path` to `bootstrapswarm` below to match.